kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ### Post-Launch Tasks
 If you've ever read [*The Pragmatic Programmer*](http://www.amazon.com/gp/product/B000SEGEKI/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000SEGEKI&linkCode=as2&tag=kaidez-20), you're familiar with the term "good enough software".
 It means, "the code may not be perfect, but does the job well enough."
 And I do feel that way about some parts of the site.

-I do wish that the header was better but am absolutely fine with the code on the live site.
+Except for the overall neatness of the CSS, I'm fine with the production code.
 It's optimized for mobile, renders no console errors, loads fast in a browser, looks & acts great across different browsers & devices, utilizes SEO best practices and executes most events at the current 60 fps recommendation.

-But I'm somewhat critical of how things are working at the development level and the "good enough software" principal encourages such critism.
-So here are some things that I want to improve upon at a later date:
+But I'm obviously critical about the CSS and somewhat critical of how some things are working at the development level.
+The "good enough software" principal encourages criticism so here are some things that I want to improve upon at a (not too) later date:

-  * __Make some Grunt stuff DRYer__: there are some things in my Gruntfile where the same task is repeats itself, particularly within the Bower tasks.
+  * __Make some Grunt stuff DRYer__: there are some spots in my Gruntfile where the same task is repeats itself, particularly within the Bower tasks.
 Grunt has a programmatic API that (I think) can help [make things DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) but I haven't really looked at it.
 I need to do that.

-  * __Clean up the CSS &amp; Sass__: As I said before, I KNOW that the CSS in it's current format could be cleaned up and optimized.
-And I do want to clean it up in IE8.
-My hope is to all this using the [OOCSS principle](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/).
+  * __Clean up the CSS &amp; Sass__: Again, I KNOW that the CSS in its current format could be cleaned up and optimized.
+And I do want to make it work in IE8.
+My hope is to do all this using the [OOCSS principle](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/).

-  * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox can only appear and disappear by clicking on some buttons at the top.
-This show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
-Implementing animations correctly on this site means restructuring the header, and I was too close to being done with the redesign when I started thinking about all this.
-This may be done later and if so, it will also be an opportunity to redo the header.
+  * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox can only appear and disappear by clicking on some buttons at the top.This show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
+Doing this means restructuring the header and I was too close to being done with the redesign to do all that.
+So this may be done later and if so, it will also be an opportunity to redo the header.

   * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so with my contact form, but it would add rendering/event weight to the form's performance and might be too much.
 I still want to use Backbone though so I may do this in the future.

-  * __A better deployment method__: if your Jekyll site content is more than just a home page and blog posts AND is hosted anyplace other than GitHub, you may have to redeploy the ENTIRE site every time you make a change...even a small one/ There are ways to use Git commit hooks to deploy your site after it's pushed up to a remote repo like GitHub, but it's tough to do with Jekyll.
-Still need to research this.
+  * __A better deployment method__: if your Jekyll site content is more than just a home page and blog posts AND is hosted anyplace other than GitHub, you may have to redeploy the ENTIRE site every time you make a change...even a small one.
+There are ways to use Git commit hooks to deploy your site after it's pushed up to a remote repo like GitHub, but it's tough to do with Jekyll.
+Still researching this.

 <a name="conclusion"></a>